metaplexplay/solana_cli/readme.md

 > solana wallet privte key
 > [...]

-copy the entire string include '[' and ']' into a json file, you should then be able to import in other wallets
+copy the entire string include '[' and ']' into a file named id.json, you should then be able to import in other wallets; and be used in image upload as creator